 If you are the business owner, an officer of the company, a manager, or a board member, you should be driving the InfoSec message at every opportunity.
 The reality is that there are malicious people out there in the world that wish to do your company harm.
 One of the easiest ways to do that is to compromise your critical infrastructure and your network and your data are prime targets.
 Again, using the critical infrastructure analogy I started with, you wouldn’t ignore a warehouse issue or a broken loading dock, and you should not let the scariness of InfoSec prevent you from starting to implement best practice InfoSec.

 The decision to take InfoSec seriously is realistically one that should have adoption from the board level down and should include your board members.
 Let me share a story from a friend who is a C-suite-level manager at a household name company.
-He told me once over a beer that the board of directors at this well-known company was so fundamentally committed to InfoSec that they actually knew obscure details like how many users and machines they had attached to the network.
+He told me once over a beer that the board of directors at this well-known company was so fundamentally committed to their information security program that they actually knew obscure details like how many users and machines they had attached to the network.
 They even know the InfoSec policies from memory and regularly ask intelligent questions about the current environment.